wormhole-foundation/xdapp-book/src/dapps/architecture/5_relayers.md

 ### Disadvantages

-- Requires development work, and requires relayer hosting
+- Requires development work, and relayer hosting

+## Generic Relayers

+Generic Relayers are a decentralized relayer network which can deliver arbitrary VAAs, so long as the recipient contract is conformant with the generic relayer API.

+### Advantages:

+- Purely done on-chain.
+No need to develop, host, or maintain relayers

+### Disadvantages:

+- Less room for optimization via features like conditional delivery, batching, off-chain calculations, etc.

 In the future, there may be ways to customize generic relayers such that they will gain the advantages of today's specialized relayers.

+---

 ### Relayer Incentives